 A good way to comply with information privacy principle 3 (what to tell the individual) is to create a Privacy Policy that includes all the necessary information about how and why you process personal information.
 You can present your Privacy Policy whenever you collect personal information from an individual.

-Changes to the New Zealand Privacy Act
+What Does the New Zealand Privacy Act 2020 Require?

-Privacy Breach Notification
+Provide Privacy Breach Notifications

 The Act makes some changes to the rules on when agencies must notify people about "privacy breaches."